There are several ways you can clean your golf clubs and grips, from driving range contraptions to a good old fashioned bucket of soapy water

 Cleaning your golf club grips

+When thinking about how to clean your golf clubs, your golf grips should not be neglected!
+Sun cream and sweat, will over time, reduce the amount of traction on offer and a quick clean can reinvigorate old grips.
 The easiest way to clean your golf grips is to wipe them down with a moist cloth, then dry them with a towel.
 This will remove any surface dirt and grime, and take no more than a few minutes.
 If they need a more thorough cleaning, follow these steps:

 Fill a bucket or sink with warm water and add a splash of washing up liquid to create plenty of soap suds.